Unity-Technologies/ml-agents/docs/Migrating.md

 current `BoardSize`.
 The values returned by `GetCurrentBoardSize()` must be less than or equal to the corresponding values from `GetMaxBoardSize()`.

+### LSTM models from previous releases no longer supported
+The way the Unity Inference Engine processes LSTM (recurrent neural networks) has changed.
+As a result, models trained with previous versions of ML-Agents will not be usable at inference if they were trained with a `memory` setting in the `.yaml` config file.
+If you want to use a model that has a recurrent neural network in this release of ML-Agents, you need to train the model using the python trainer from this release.

 ## Migrating to Release 13
 ### Implementing IHeuristic in your IActuator implementations
  - If you have any custom actuators, you can now implement the `IHeuristicProvider` interface to have your actuator